Write Products and Services Section of a Business Plan

 Sales literature refers to the promotional and informative materials you use to inform, clarify, and convince your customers to make buying decisions.
 These include brochures, catalogs, newsletters, price lists, customer testimonials, and case studies.

-List out all the sales literature you use or plan to market your products and services; explain the information it conveys in brief.
+List out all the sales literature you use to market your products and services and briefly outline the information it conveys.
 Another integral part of your sales literature is your website; explain how it contributes to your sales.

 Perhaps you run a blog to promote your products and inform your customers about new releases.
 Maybe you sell your products and services directly from your website; in that case, your sales literature material will go there.

-For instance, if you are an online retail store, your order processing may include these stages:
+For instance, for an online retail store, the order processing may include stages like:

 Depending on your offerings, your order processing workflow can have several stages.
 Describe each step and provide elaborate details about the execution.